portsentry/portsentry/docs/HOWTO-Docker.md

 https://github.com/portsentry/portsentry/blob/master/examples/portsentry.ignore

-Here is a complete example of how to run Portsentry with a custom configruation and ignore file and the log directory mounted:
+Here is a complete example of how to run Portsentry with a custom configuration and ignore file and the log directory mounted:

 ```